The Grand Turk Lighthouse and cliffs at sunset

 White Gold and the Sea Salt Industry

-Due to their marine limestone foundation and general low elevation, all of the larger islands in the Turk and Caicos have natural and shallow saltwater ponds.
+Due to their marine limestone foundation and general low elevation, all of the larger islands in the Turks and Caicos have natural and shallow saltwater ponds.
 As evaporation occurs, the salinity of many of these ponds increases until salt crystals form.

 Prickly pear cactus and the Grand Turk Lighthouse